hurley87/irl-protocol/lazerTutorial/profiles.md

 For tests that require:

 - Foreign Function Interface (FFI)
-- External process calls
+- external process calls
-- System-level interactions
+- system-level interactions

 ## How to Use Profiles